Govindsingh-tech/GovindSinghRathore_Phase1_VirendraSharma/README.md

 ## Using the application
-Welcome screen displays the application name and the developer details.Concepts Used such as exceptions, collections, and sorting techniques for source code optimization and increased performance
+Welcome screen displays the application name and the developer details.Concepts Used such as exceptions, collections, and sorting techniques for source code optimization and increased performance.

 The details of the user interface are shown to the user.
 The user has to select from the options listed